dbt Core Part 2 - Setting Up dbt on GitHub

 keyfile: "{{ env_var('BIGQUERY_KEYFILE') }}"

 You'll note that the keyfile above is denoted as an environment variable.
-We will send that in as an environment variable inside of Shipyard to protect it from being seen.
+We will send that in as an environment variable inside of Platform to protect it from being seen.

 - Create a new file in your root directory of your dbt project called